alangalvino/incognia-common-lisp/README.md

 #### Sending Feedback

-This method registers a feedback event for the given installation (`:installation-id`) related to a signup, login or payment.
+This method registers a feedback event for the given installation (`:installation-id`) related to a signup, login or payment (see [Incognia Response Structure](#incognia-response-structure)).

 ```lisp
 (incognia:send-feedback :installation-id "your-installation-id"